-Device Number/Channel - For a local camera enter the device number that your camera is attached to.
-If it is /dev/video0 enter '0' etc. Some video devices, e.g. BTTV cards support multiple cameras on one device so in this case enter the channel number in the Channel box or leave it at zero if you're using a USB camera or one with just one channel.
+Device Path/Channel - Enter the full path to the device file that your camera is attached to, e.g. /dev/video0.
+Some video devices, e.g. BTTV cards support multiple cameras on one device so in this case enter the channel number in the Channel box or leave it at zero if you're using a USB camera or one with just one channel.

-Device Format - For a local camera enter the video format of the video stream.
+Device Format - Enter the video format of the video stream.
 This is defined in various system files (e.g. /usr/include/linux/videodev.h) but the two most common are 0 for PAL and 1 for NTSC.